 9. Chrissi Akti (Golden Beach)

-This popular yet small beach has golden sand and is split into two, one part organised with sunbeds and sun umbrellas, the other half free for you to lay your towel down wherever you choose.
-A chilled out place that is extremely popular with windsurfers and kitesurfers, you’ll also find diving and waterskiing along with other water sports facilities plus beach bars with DJ during the height of the summer season and family-friendly tavernas.
+This popular yet small beach has golden sand and is split into two, one part organized with sunbeds and sun umbrellas, the other half free for you to lay your towel down wherever you choose.
+A chilled-out place that is extremely popular with windsurfers and kitesurfers, you’ll also find diving and waterskiing along with other water sports facilities plus beach bars with DJs during the height of the summer season and family-friendly tavernas.

 10. Kalogeros Beach

-The beach is unorganised so bring your own sun umbrella if you have one and be sure to stock up on snacks and drinks though there is a traditional Greek taverna close by – just be careful to watch out for the mini tsunami’s caused by the high-speed ferries that pass by… you don’t want to lose a flip-flop or get a soaking wet beach towel!
+The beach is unorganized so bring your own sun umbrella if you have one and be sure to stock up on snacks and drinks though there is a traditional Greek taverna close by – just be careful to watch out for the mini tsunamis caused by the high-speed ferries that pass by… you don’t want to lose a flip-flop or get a soaking wet beach towel!

 11. Livadia Beach

-Livadia Beach is situated 700 metres from Parikia harbour so is just a ten-minute walk.
+Livadia Beach is situated 700 meters from Parikia harbor so is just a ten-minute walk.
 The beach is sandy with lovely shallow water making it ideal for families.
-One part of the beach has sunbeds, umbrellas and tavernas, with some water sports and children’s inflatable toys.
+One part of the beach has sunbeds, umbrellas, and tavernas, with some water sports and children’s inflatable toys.
 Further along the beach, it is quiet and peaceful, with trees bordering the sand and providing a little shade.

 12. Piso Livadi